Butterflies suffer fourth worst year on record

 “What is of greatest concern is the regularity these short-term changes have, resulting in significant long term declines for many species,” said Centre for Ecology & Hydrology's Dr Marc Botham.

 However, some butterflies showed positive trends.
-The once extinct large blue, one of the UK’s rarest, experienced its second-best year on record with a 38 per cent rise.
+The once extinct large blue, one of the UK’s rarest, experienced its second-best year on record with a 38% rise.

 This is due to conservation strategies to improve specific grassland habitat since its reintroduction in 1983.